 Once you have reset these settings, reconnect your iPhone to the PC and confirm that you trust this computer.

-We hope this article helped you to find the effective solution to correct the above described issue!
+We hope this article helped you to find an effective solution to correct the above-described issue!
 Let us know about your experience with this error.